mlraglin/personal-website/content/home/experience.md

     location: New York, New York
     date_start: '2023-10-16'
     description: |2-
-        * Member of the analytics team at Chartmetric.
-Responsible for pulling high-impact data on a daily basis for internal teams including marketing, product, and more, helping to create new data-driven product features, enrich articles through data storytelling, and advance business development.
-Addresses client requests on a weekly basis, including building streamlined and automated dashboards and addressing research questions through data exploration.
-Main analyst for the [Chartmetric Year in Music Report](https://reports.chartmetric.com/), pulling hundreds of queries and managing pipelines to ensure high data quality across all elements of the report.
+        * Responsible for pulling high-impact data on a daily basis for internal teams including marketing, product, and more, helping to create new data-driven product features, enrich articles through data storytelling, and advance business development.
+        * Fulfills client requests on a weekly basis, including building streamlined and automated dashboards, addressing research questions through data exploration, and evaluating new external data sources.
+        * Main analyst for the [Chartmetric Year in Music Report](https://reports.chartmetric.com/), pulling hundreds of queries and managing pipelines to ensure high data quality across all elements of the report.

         Tools used:
         * SQL
         * Python
-        * Snowflake
+        * Snowflake / RDS
         * Hex
-        * RDS
-        * GitHub
         * Looker

 design: